-Although Twitter had been testing out the inclusion of the downvote button for quite a while now, the online platform never actually mentioned when the said button will be available to all of its users.
+Although Twitter had been testing out the inclusion of the downvote button for quite a while now, the online platform never actually mentioned when the said button would be available to all of its users.
 A small group of people has been selected to test the feature out.

 After months of its testing phase, some users have claimed that they have received the downvote reply options in their iOS devices.
 Although the feature is not available to every user as of now, and it is not clear if it is available for Android users.